kuzzleio/kuzzle-challenges/applicative-join.md

 The library need to expose a method/class who handle a join query between at least 2 collections.

-You need to use Elasticsearch Javascript SDK to send the queries.
+You need to use one of the Elasticsearch client to send the queries.

 Creating a small and meaningful set of data is part of the test, typically we expect at least 2 collections and 1 relationship one-to-many materialized by a foreign key.